Floridair Airlines

 Charter Services

-Floridair provides scheduled charter flights to the following airports in Florida.
+In addition to Miami-MIA and Orlando-MCO, Floridair also provides scheduled charter flights to the following airports within Florida.

 Daytona Beach-DAB